 As we all adapt to this new normal and search for purpose, we’ll find that if we work together, we can accomplish so much more.
 “If I am true to what I believe is my life’s purpose, which is spreading seeds of knowledge to others so that they can become the best version of themselves,” Sharp said, “then I know I haven’t gone through everything life has thrown at me just to survive and keep it to myself.”

-Watch the ASUG Women Connect webcast, “Life Lessons Learned on the Journey to Finding Purpose at Work” on demand.
-Kimberly Sharp shares tips and best practices to help you find the best version of yourself.
+Watch the on-demand ASUG Women Connect webcast, “Life Lessons Learned on the Journey to Finding Purpose at Work,” where Kimberly Sharp shares tips and best practices to help you find the best version of yourself.